Carbohydrates : Classification and its Basics

 2. Oligosaccharides

 These are made of 2 to 10 units of monosaccharides or simple sugars.
 The oligosaccharides containing two monosaccharide units are called Disaccharides, and those containing three units Trisaccharides.
-Thus sucrose (C12H22O11) is a disaccharide because on hydrolysis it gives one molecule of glucose plus one molecule of fructose.
+Thus sucrose (C12H22O11) is a disaccharide because on hydrolysis, it gives one molecule of glucose plus one molecule of fructose.

 disaccharides